umeshmehtre/Healthcare-Chatbot/README.md

 - treatment protocols
 - patient history records

-Most of this information already exists — the problem is finding the right part quickly.
+Most of this information already exists — the problem is **finding the right part quickly**.

 This project focuses on solving that problem safely.

+---

 ## How is this useful for patients?